Revolution Around the World

 In response to Britain’s high taxes and restrictive trade laws, the colonists adopted a series of nonimportation agreements and turned to local manufacturers to boycott British goods, putting pressure on the British economy.
 Americans formed associations in Boston, Philadelphia, and New York to support cloth manufacturing enterprises and homespun cloth became a symbol of patriotism.

-Which side did India choose and why?
-Who were the key Indian players in this story?
+What side did India choose in the American Revolution, and why?
+Who were the famous Indian people involved in the American Revolution?

 While Britain had dominant control over India by the time the Revolutionary War began, they were not the only European power establishing trade and political relations on the subcontinent.
 The French East India Company also controlled a few regions, notably the city of Pondicherry, now known as Puducherry.
 The British and French already used India as a stage upon which to continue their fighting away from Europe, and this would only continue during the Revolutionary War.
 When France entered the war in 1778 as an American ally, the British East India Company immediately moved to attack France’s Indian colonies, drawing both country’s Indian allies into the fight.